-While our members in the vaping industry no longer support inclusion of Section 753 in your FY 2018 appropriations legislation, please be assured that we have commended the House support over the past two years for trying to provide near-term, partial relief for our products when we were facing the 2018 PMTA deadline.
+While our members in the vaping industry no longer support inclusion of Section 753 in the FY 2018 appropriations legislation, please understand that we have in the past supported the House position over the past two years and commended its leadership for trying to provide near-term, partial relief for our products when we were facing the 2018 PMTA deadline.
 Also, please be assured that we will continue to work with you and your colleagues in both Houses and on both sides of the aisle to promote tobacco harm reduction to significantly reduce the 480,000 premature deaths each year and the \$300 billion in associated health care costs and lost productivity resulting from smoking deadly, combustible cigarettes through continued innovation in electronic nicotine vapor alternatives and tobacco harm reduction.